Lecrapouille/Highway/src/ECUs/ParkingSlotDetectionECU/README.md

 Notes:
 - Adapt my paths to your system.
 - If needed, remove comments to run the code # crop_all (to be done once) to generate input pictures from the official datasets of the original authors (DeepPS.zip ~2.4 Go).
-- The training is very fast (less than 1 minute)
+- The training is very fast (less than 1 minute).

 ## My Personal comments on the paper